 SMARTfit is our newest dual-task (think while moving) exercise machine that provides brain and body training, measuring cognitive-motor abilities.
 The program is geared toward improving balance and reducing the risk of falls.
 Participants complete a baseline (starting point) assessment, and receive an individualized program with recommended training games.

-At the end of the six-week series, they receive another assessment to compare their improvement from when they started, such as their speed, their scores, and their correct answers/choices.
+At the end of the six-week series, you receive another assessment to compare your improvement from when you started, such as your speed, scores, and correct answers/choices.

-“This program is so much fun and before you know it you have improved your balance and strength, and have reduced your risk of falling," said Elsa Sierra, Fall Prevention coordinator.
+“This program is so much fun and before you know it you have improved your balance and strength, and have reduced your risk of falling," said Elsa Sierra, the District's Fall Prevention coordinator.

 SMARTfit is recommended two times a week for six weeks; 30 minutes each time.
 Cost is $25 for the series.